 The State Treasurer is required to make distributions from the MEDF immediately after January 15, April 15, July 15, and October 15 of each year.
 Maximum aggregate distributions of \$500,000 are to be made to each eligible municipality.
+However, in CY11, Robbins only received three payments from the State, one in July and two in December.
+The warrants payable to Robbins were held by the Comptroller's Office due to the State's fiscal issues.

 Before Public Act 96-449 was passed, an eligible city, village, or incorporated town had to have an incinerator within its boundaries that: